Prokash21/Prokash21.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Neural Genomics
+- Neural Multi-Omics
+- Single-cell and Spatial Transcriptomics
 - Computational Neuroscience
-- Single-cell and Spatial Transcriptomics
 - Neuroimaging and Optogenetics
-- Genomic Language Models (gLMs)
+- Multimodal Neural Modeling
-- Biological computing
+- Biological Computing

 # Education to show in About widget